11 Ways to Get Kids Excited About Preservation

 7. Write letters to local public officials or congressmen

-In our previous toolkit, we laid out various steps to take when lobbying for preservation.
+In another toolkit, we laid out various steps to take when lobbying for preservation.
 One of those is to let your member know what historic resources are important to your city or town.
 Ask kids to write to a member of Congress about a certain historic place and explain what make it special and worth preserving.

 8. Create a historical record for a landmark